pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ## Steps

-There will be N steps in total.
+There will be **12** steps in total.

 Here's a quick rundown so you know what to expect:

 1. Download the React starter template
 2. Sign up and create your own Chatkit instance